rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux-normalizr.md

 {{% chapter_header "Exercise" "exercise" %}}

-You can use the SoundCloud API to like the track for real without faking it.
+You can use the SoundCloud API ([What's an API?](https://www.robinwieruch.de/what-is-an-api-javascript/)) to like the track for real without faking it.
 Look into the {{% a_blank "API Documentation" "https://developers.soundcloud.com/docs/api/guide" %}} for more advice.

 {{% chapter_header "Troubleshoot" "troubleshoot" %}}